"U for mind your business": Reactions as Police PRO comes for Tacha's AMVCA look

-AMVCA 2023: Delta Police PRO Slams Tacha over Daring Look at AMVCA, Netizens React
+AMVCA 2023: Delta Police PRO Slams Tacha over Daring Look at Event, Netizens React

 - Bright Edafe, the Delta state Police Public Relations Officer has taken to social media to share his thoughts about Tacha's 2023 AMVCA look